dyno-might/dyno-might.github.io/_posts/2021-12-21-evolution.md

 Which is right?

 Neither.
-The only sensible conclusion is: Screw evolution.
+The only sensible conclusion is: To hell with evolution.

 What do you care about evolution? *It* certainly doesn't care about *you*.
 It created parasites and [cancer](https://doi.org/10.1038/nrc2013) and sickle cell and the black death and [antisocial personality disorder](https://en.wikipedia.org/wiki/Antisocial_personality_disorder#Genetic).
 It designed us so that after we reproduce and raise our kids, our bodies sort of fail in [every way at the same time](https://en.wikipedia.org/wiki/Hallmarks_of_aging).
 The fact that evolution did something doesn't mean you're supposed to like it.

 Evolution isn't even *about* you.
 You are a complex assembly of molecules.
 It's tempting to think of genetic evolution as a war between individuals to reproduce, but that's not right.
-It's a between *genes*.
+It's a war between *genes*.
 If a gene can spread by making the organism more fit, that's just incidental.

 Around 42% of your genes are [retrotransposons](https://en.wikipedia.org/wiki/Retrotransposon), little bits of DNA that might cause genetic diseases or cancer, but exist simply because they figured out how to copy and paste themselves around the genome.
 You are not a participant in the war of evolution, you are part of the battlefield.